cslant/lemp-docker/README.md

  - [Check the network ID and connect Database](#check-the-network-id-and-connect-database)

-> Other docker config: [LAMP Stack (Apache, PHP, MariaDB, Redis)](https://github.com/tanhongit/lamp-docker.git) :whale:
+> Other docker configs: [LAMP Stack (Apache, PHP, MariaDB, Redis)](https://github.com/tanhongit/lamp-docker.git) :whale:

 ## Configuration requirements

-To use the fpm image, you need an additional web server, such as nginx, that can proxy http-request to the fpm-port of the container.
-For fpm connection this container exposes port 9000.
+To use the fpm image, you need an additional web server, such as Nginx, that can proxy HTTP-request to the fpm-port of the container.
+For fpm connection, this container exposes port 9000.

 - **Multi-site integration**
 - **PHP optional version with custom in .env file** (example: 7.4, 8.0, 8.1, 8.2, etc.)